makeabilitylab/physcomp/esp32/tone.md

 - First, we use an object-oriented approach.
 To create a Tone32 object, simply call `Tone32 tone32(pin, pwmChannel)`, which creates a Tone32 object with the given output pin and PWM channel.

 - Second, while [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) uses timer interrupts to track play durations—and automatically stops playing after a duration has expired—we use a "polling" approach.
 So, you must call `update()` on each `loop()`.
 This is essential if you are using the duration parameters.
+Note: I encourage others to adapt Tone32 to use timer interrupts but polling is fine for our purposes (as long as you consistently call update() with limited time between calls)

 - Third, unlike [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/), you play tones via either `playNote` or `playTone`, both of which are overloaded functions with `duration` options.